 - Follow any treatment instructions you receive.
 Do not delay or defer treating your injuries.
-Make sure to request copies of your medical records from your treatment and rehabilitation.
+Request copies of your medical records from your treatment and rehabilitation.

-- Keep copies of bills or invoices from medical services and any other expenses you incur as a result of the accident.
+- Keep copies of bills or invoices from medical services and any other expenses you incur due to the accident.
 Also, keep records of your employment situation, as well, if you cannot work due to your truck accident injuries.

 - Document your recovery by recording the pain and difficulties caused by your injuries in a daily journal.

-- Speak with a truck accident lawyer in Phoenix as soon as possible to discuss the next steps you’ll need to take to successfully pursue financial recovery for the harm that you have suffered.
+- Speak with a truck accident lawyer in Phoenix as soon as possible to discuss the next steps you’ll need to take to pursue financial recovery for the harm you have suffered successfully.

-Speak with a Phoenix Truck Accident Attorney for Free
+Speak with a Phoenix Truck Accident Lawyer for Free